waiwera/waiwera/doc/user/setup_boundaries.rst

 In each boundary condition, the primary variables are specified via the **"primary"** array value.
 The length and default value of this array both depend on which :ref:`eos` (EOS) is being used.
 For example, for the :ref:`water_energy_eos` EOS, there are two primary variables in the array, representing pressure and temperature for two-phase conditions, or pressure and vapour saturation for two-phase conditions.

-As well as the primary variables, the thermodynamic region (see :ref:`thermodynamic_regions`) must be specified as part of the boundary condition, via the **"region"** integer number value.
+As well as the primary variables, the thermodynamic region (see :ref:`thermodynamic_regions`) must be specified as part of the boundary condition, via the **"region"** integer value.
 This is needed so that the primary variables can be interpreted correctly for the desired phase conditions on the boundary.
 If it is not specified, a default region is used, which generally depends on the EOS (but usually corresponds to liquid conditions).

 .. note::